kevinchain/OneMix3Pro-OpenCore/README.md

 ## Post-installation tweaks
 A few required or otherwise useful steps to take on a running macOS system on your OneMix:

+**Using your own serial number**

+Just generate a new set with OpenCore Configurator and you're good to go

 **Changing the display orientation**

 To correct the display orientation within macOS, press and hold down `cmd+opt` (`Windows+alt`) and open `System Preferences`.
 Keep holding down those two buttons and click on `Displays`.
 The screen orientation option will now appear even for the built-in display.
 Set it to `90 degrees` for the correct orientation.
 Alternatively...just download the [Display Rotation Menu](https://www.magesw.com/displayrotation/) app and set the view to portrait flipped